Home » Paying For School » New York Veterans Benefits

 Property Tax Exemptions for Veterans

-New York State has three different property tax exemptions for veterans.
+New York State has three different tax exemptions for veterans, all of which have unique requirements.

 Alternative Veterans Exemption

-• Available only on residential property of a veteran who has served during a designated time of war or received an expeditionary medal.
+• Available for primary residences of veterans who served “during a designated time of war or received an expeditionary medal.”

-• There are extra tax reductions available for combat and United States Department of Veterans Affairs service-connected disabilities.
+• There may be extra tax benefits for combat vets and those with VA-rated service-connected disabilities.

 Cold War Veterans’ Exemption

-• Available on a residential property of a veteran who served during the Cold War period.
+• Available on a primary residence of veterans who served during the Cold War.

 Eligible Funds Exemption

-• Applies to property that a veteran or certain other designated person purchases.
-Such owners must purchase the property with a pension, bonus, or insurance monies.
+• Applies to primary residences purchased with a pension, bonus, or insurance monies.

-• May be available for school district and other taxes.
+• May be available for school district taxes.

 New York State Veterans’ Nursing Homes